-At The Suthers School RSE is taught within the Personal Development (PD) education curriculum.
+At [insert school] RSE is taught within the [personal, social, health and economic (PSHE) / Personal Development (PD) - delete as appropriate] education curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).